CaioCamatta/sol-script/README.md

 ## Motivation

-After finishing the book [Crafting Interpreters](https://craftinginterpreters.com/) and implementing the language Lox, I decided I wanted to create my own language, from start to finish.
+After finishing the book [Crafting Interpreters](https://craftinginterpreters.com/) and implementing the language Lox, I decided I wanted to create my own language.
 I had also just read [The C Programming Language](https://en.wikipedia.org/wiki/The_C_Programming_Language) and was motivated to work on another C project.

 ###  Inspiration